Miljan Rakić

-Miljan Rakić (Миљан Ракић, born May 14, 1986) is a Serbian-Hungarian professional basketball player.
+Miljan Rakić (Миљан Ракић, born May 14, 1986) is a Serbian professional basketball player.
 Over his career, he has won the Hungarian League championship twice, in 2014 and 2015, and the Adriatic League championship once, in 2005.

 Professional career

 In June 2013, Rakić signed with Szolnoki Olaj.
 He started the 2014–15 season with KTE-Duna Aszfalt, but in February 2015, he returned to Szolnoki Olaj for the rest of the season.

 On August 23, 2015, he signed with Slovakian team Inter Bratislava.

 In January 2020, he signed with Grindavík of the Icelandic Úrvalsdeild karla.
 He helped Grindavík to the Icelandic Cup Finals in February 2020 where it lost to Stjarnan.

 National team

 Rakić was member of Serbian junior national teams, with juniors of Serbia he won FIBA Europe Under-20 Championship in 2005.